micmejia/bible-dump/AMPC/Matthew/Matt 2.md

 Where is He Who has been born King of the Jews?
-For we have seen His star in the east [^a]at its rising and have come to worship Him.
+For we have seen His star in the east at its rising and have come to worship Him.